How SaaS companies can automate AP: A complete guide

 When you're evaluating AP software, focus on tools that can scale with you and work for distributed teams.
 Here's what matters most:

-- Integrations with existing financial systems.
-Look for tools that work seamlessly with your accounting software or ERP (like NetSuite, QuickBooks, or Sage Intacct) to avoid double entry and keep your books accurate.
+- Integrations with existing financial systems: Look for tools that work with your accounting software or enterprise resource planning (ERP) system (like NetSuite, QuickBooks, or Sage Intacct) to avoid double entry and keep your books accurate

-- Smart invoice capture and coding.
-Look for OCR and AI-powered features that extract and categorize invoice data automatically.
+- Smart invoice capture and coding: Look for optical character recognition (OCR) and AI-powered features that extract and categorize invoice data automatically.
 This becomes especially useful as invoice volumes increase.

-- Scalability and role-based access.
-The system needs to grow with your business and offer granular permissions to maintain internal controls as teams expand.
+- Scalability and role-based access: The system needs to grow with your business and offer granular permissions to maintain internal controls for AP as teams expand

 What this means for your finance team